izziec/GoogleAppsScript/README.md

 # GoogleSheetsAppsScript
-Apps Scripts for Google Sheets
+Untilitary Apps Scripts for Google Docs, Sheets, and more.